Gopiraju-S/docker-fastapi-test/README.md

 ![Untitled](Images/12.png)

-Once the application runs successfully, make sure to destroy containers and recreate another one and check if previous data is still present.
+**Note: Once the application runs successfully, make sure to destroy containers and recreate another one and check if previous data is still present.
+**

-Command to create the Docker sencond-Container shows in below image:
+### 7. Command to create the Docker sencond-Container shows in below image:

      docker run -itd -p 8000:8000 --name second-container --mount type=bind,source=/varlib/docker/volumes/api_data,target=/app/app/data Gopiraju-S/fast-api-image

 ![Untitled](Images/18.png)

-check if previous data is still present.
+7.1. check if previous data is still present.

 Command to Get the data from second-Container server